ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

 ## The Gridworld Example <a name="grid_world_example"></a>
 - In order to understand how to find the best policy consider this very small Gridworld Example and an agent who lives in it.
-- The world is primarily composed of nice patches of grass, but two out of the nine locations in the world have large mountains.
+- **Environment**: The world is primarily composed of nice patches of grass, but two out of the nine locations in the world have large mountains.
-- States: 9 locations are states.
+- **States**: 9 locations are states.
-- Actions: move up, down, left or right, and can only take actions that lead it to not fall off the grid.
+- **Actions**: move up, down, left or right, and can only take actions that lead it to not fall off the grid.
-- Episodic task where an episode finishes when the agent reaches the goal.
+- **Episodic task** where an episode finishes when the agent reaches the goal.
 So we won't have to worry about transitions away from this goal state.
-- The reward signal punishes the agent for every timestep that it spends away from the goal (-1 and -3 in case of mountain).
+- The **reward signal** punishes the agent for every timestep that it spends away from the goal (-1 and -3 in case of mountain).
 - The reward structure encourages the agent to get to the goal as quickly as possible.
 - When it reaches the goal, it gets a reward of 5, and the episode ends.